ChainAgnostic/varsig/README.md

 ### Varsig Prefix

-The varsig prefix MUST be the [multicodec] value `0x34`.
+The Varsig prefix MUST be the [multicodec] value `0x34`.

 ### Version

-The Varsig v1 MUST include the version prefix `0x01`.
+A Varsig v1 MUST include the version prefix `0x01`.

 ### Signature Algorithm Metadata